 Upstream Revenues

 Upstream revenues result from TGS providing gas treatment and compression services to producers upstream from TGS’ main pipeline.
-In addition, TGS provides pipeline construction, inspection and maintenance services for owners of upstream pipe.
+In addition, TGS provides pipeline construction, inspection and maintenance services for owners of upstream pipe lines.
 One contract, expiring in 2017, with Pérez Companc, accounts for US$10 million of annual upstream revenues for the first five years.
 The upstream revenue projections assume that these revenues grow by US$5 million per year from 2000 through 2004.
 In 2005 and beyond, upstream revenues are projected to grow in line with US PPI.

 Telecommunication Revenues

-Telecommunication revenues are expected to begin in 2000 as TGS sells excess capacity on its digital radio telecommunication system.
-TGS initially built the system in 1998 and is currently only using 50% of its capacity for their own internal use.
+Telecommunication revenues are expected to begin in 2000, as TGS sells excess capacity on its digital radio telecommunication system.
+TGS initially built the system in 1998, and is currently only using 50% of its capacity for its own internal use.
 It has recently signed two contracts with telecommunications companies to lease excess capacity on its system and negotiations with a third company are at a final stage.
-Annual revenues from these three contracts are expected to be US$1.4 MM in 2000 and rapidly growing thereafter.
+Annual revenues from these three contracts are expected to be US$1.4 MM in 2000 and to grow rapidly thereafter.

 Subsequent to the completion of these negotiations, TGS is planning to double the capacity of its telecommunications network and to lease this additional capacity to third parties.